-Remark 7 When the time dimension T is short and does not rise with N, we are likely to encounter the well known 'incidental parameter' problem since the number of parameters rise with N and the standard asymptotic results do not hold; an issue originally highlighted by Neyman and Scott (1948).
-But the incidental parameter problem will not be present if T is sufficiently large, irrespective of whether N is fixed or rises with T. This is because the unit-specific parameters are estimated consistently, and the impact of initial conditions on the parameter estimates becomes negligible as $T \to \infty$, irrespective of whether N is fixed or rises with T. But, as discussed below in Section 4, if the object of interest is the mean of the individual coefficients, then we require both N and T to rise together such that $N/T \to \kappa$, for some strictly positive κ .
+Remark 7 When the time dimension T is short and fixed, as N rises we are likely to encounter the well known 'incidental parameter' problem since the number of parameters rise with N and the standard asymptotic results do not hold; an issue originally highlighted by Neyman and Scott (1948).
+But the incidental parameter problem will not be present if T is large relatively to N, irrespective of whether N is fixed or rises with T. This is because the unit-specific parameters are estimated individually consistently, and the impact of initial conditions on the parameter estimates becomes negligible as $T \to \infty$.
+But, as discussed below in Section 4, if the object of interest is the mean of the individual coefficients, then we require both N and T to rise together such that $N/T \to \kappa$, for some strictly positive κ .